szhsin/react-menu/README.md

 # with Yarn
 yarn add @szhsin/react-menu
 ```
-React-Menu requires React 16.8+ which supports Hooks.
-No other peer dependency is required.
+No peer dependency is required except React 16.8+.

 ## Usage